Continued Work in Progress

 Disability, the Person, and Community

 Disability has been with us throughout human history, but the way it is understood has varied and continues to change.
-Today it is recognized that the impact of disability in someone’s life results from the interaction a particular condition and the environment, which includes the physical environment, attitudes of people in the community, and the processes for participation.
+Today it is recognized that the experience of disability disability results from the interaction a particular condition and the environment, which includes the physical environment, attitudes of people in the community, and the processes for participation.
 It is also an ordinary part of being human.
-These principles are found in the ADA as well as in international statements the World Health Organization International Classification of Functioning, Disability and Health (WHO ICF) and the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+These elemnts, as well as respect for the innate dignity of persons with disabilities is a core principle of the ADA, as well as in international statements the World Health Organization International Classification of Functioning, Disability and Health (WHO ICF) and the United Nations Convention on the Rights of Persons with Disabilities (CRPD).

 More importantly though, it’s a primary understanding within Catholic Social Teaching that individuals with disabilities are all created in the image of God, and therefore equal in dignity within the human family and require access to all that is necessary for a fully human life.
 Catholics with disabilities belong to the Church by virtue of their baptism with all that this means, including to participate in the mission of the Church as promised at Baptism.
 This also means to be supported by the Church to do this, as the Church promised at their Baptism.